-The 2nd semiannual status report is the basis for the annual incentive award.
-As part of the performance appraisal process, at the end of the plan/fiscal year (June 30), each covered executive participant must submits a year-end (2nd semiannual) status report to his/her immediate supervisor reflecting the final status of all-performance objectives incentive plan measures.
+As part of the performance appraisal process, each participant must submit a year-end (2nd semiannual) status report to his/her immediate supervisor reflecting the final status of all incentive plan measures.
 This comprehensive report is the basis for the annual incentive award.